wq13552463699/3D_Printed_2_Fingers_Gripper/README.md

 Including:

-*1. Calibaration.py: Calibarate your gripper every time when you try to put on the external device to avoid damage.
+1. Calibaration.py: Calibarate your gripper every time when you try to put on the external device to avoid damage.

-*2. Robotic_Servos.py: This class can used to control the servo, change some parameters in the servo, read the real-time status of the servo, etc.
+2. Robotic_Servos.py: This class can used to control the servo, change some parameters in the servo, read the real-time status of the servo, etc.

-The communication protocal is Dynamixel SDK, link: https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/overview/
-Information and data about the Dynamixel MX28 are checked from Dynamixel e-mannual, link: https://emanual.robotis.com/docs/en/dxl/mx/mx-28/
+3. dynamixel_sdk： Communication Protocal

+4. Grasp_locater： Advanced application for intelligent grasping

+5. calibaration.csv: Calibaration file

 ## Installation